mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 What is the expertise that I can bring to the table?
 Even if you don't have it at that point, or just getting, you know, you're starting it, let's say you're starting with JavaScript.
 That's your thing.
-Then don't take on something that's written in Peyton.
+Then don't take on something that's written in Python.
 Great.
 You can do it.
 Uh, but it's really hard to be competitive in that.
 I mean, because you have to get the knowledge, you have to get up on speed.
 Right?
 So, uh, whatever you're charging them, uh, you will take more than the